chunmeng/esp_sensor_data_sender/README.md

 # ESP32 Sensor Data Sender

-This is a sample project to demostrate data upload flow from an imaging sensor end device using ESP32 to a cloud server.
+This is a sample project to demonstrate data upload flow from an imaging sensor end device using ESP32 to a cloud server.

+This sample does build successfully with idf - but still is just a mock coding exercise, do not expect it to work on actual target without further coding and debugging.

-# Assumption
+# Assumptions

-Here are some of the assumptions made:
+Here are some of the assumptions made for the project:

+- On platform
+  - This sample is targeted for ESP32 and the code utilizes its APIs/libraries for various tasks
+  - The ESP32-IDF is running freeRTOS

+- On Network Connectivity
+  - Network connectivity is via a WiFi Router
+  - The AP's credential is known beforehand and hardcoded.

+- On Data Source
-- The code does not deal data acquisition from actual sensor.
-The data is asssumed to be a binary blob that will be sent to a server a long with some metadata about the sensor.
+  - The sample code does not deal data acquisition from actual sensor.
+  - The data is asssumed to be a certain fixed size binary blob that will be sent to a server along with some metadata about the sensor.
+  - Data is acquired and send at periodic interval

+- On Data Destination
+  - An imaginative HTTP server is assumed to exist and provide REST API to POST the data to.
+  - The URL, path, and message schema is known (and hardcoded).
+Refer to the code comments for further assumption made about the message format.

 # Contents